peru mountains

 Peru’s capital is a vibrant city set on high cliffs overlooking the Pacific Ocean.
 It is filled with world-class restaurants, lively nightlife, and fascinating cultural history.

-Whether you’re a culture enthusiast, surf lover or a foodie – backpackers are spoiled for choice in Lima.
+Whether you’re a culture enthusiast, surf lover or a foodie – travellers are spoiled for choice in Lima.

 Check out our complete backpacking guide for Lima which has everything you need to know: